 The bill amends several sections of the Kansas insurance statutes, specifically K.S.A.
 40-108, K.S.A.
 2024 Supp.
 40-2,125, and K.S.A.
 40-2253.
 Notably, it removes the requirement for the commissioner of insurance to make an annual report to the governor regarding the conduct and condition of insurance companies, including fraternal benefit societies.
-Additionally, the bill introduces new provisions for the commissioner to impose civil penalties for violations of insurance statutes, with penalties of up to $1,000 for each violation, and up to $2,000 if the violator knew or should have known of the violation.
-It also allows for emergency cease and desist orders in situations posing immediate danger to public health or safety.
+Additionally, the bill modifies the penalties for violations of insurance statutes, allowing for a monetary penalty of up to $1,000 for each violation, which can increase to $2,000 if the violator knew or should have known about the violation.
+It also introduces provisions for emergency cease and desist orders in situations posing immediate danger to public health or safety.

-Furthermore, the bill mandates the commissioner to create universal forms for insurance claims related to accident and sickness policies, ensuring that insurers cannot refuse claims submitted on these forms.
-The requirement for the commissioner to report to the governor and legislature on the development of electronic data interchange formats has been deleted.
-The act will take effect upon its publication in the Kansas register.
+Furthermore, the bill mandates the commissioner of insurance to create universal forms for insurance claims related to accident and sickness policies, ensuring that insurers cannot refuse claims submitted on these forms.
+The requirement for the commissioner to report to the governor and legislature regarding uniform electronic data interchange formats has been deleted.
+The bill will take effect upon its publication in the Kansas register.

 As Amended by Senate Committee: 40-108, 40-2, 40-4902, 40-2253